vannesegurablas/vannesegurablas/README.md

 ## <img src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width ="25"><b> About me</b>
 <br>

-🔭 Chemical engineer with a master's degree in environmental engineering, my focus lies predominantly in data analysis.
-I'm deeply passionate about delving into the dynamics behind phenomena, pinpointing influential factors, and proposing predictive solutions.
-Always eager to learn and stay updated, I'm currently enrolled in a technology bootcamp at TripleTen.
-During this program, I implemented a simulation model in Python to forecast game success, leveraging historical sales data, user ratings, market trends, and game features.
-I managed data and implemented databases to identify potentially successful games across different regions using Python and SQL, and crafted reports and dashboards with game profit analysis by region using Tableau.
-At Grand Hanny’s, I analyzed sales from 2019 to 2024 using DAX to ascertain trends and growth patterns within the company, identifying top-selling products and key sales points.
-Additionally, I developed dashboards integrating revenue, expenses, KPIs, and sales analysis using Power BI.
+🔭 As a Chemical Engineer with a master's degree in Environmental Engineering, my expertise centers on data analysis within environmental contexts.
+I am passionate about exploring the intricacies behind environmental phenomena, identifying key influencing factors, and developing predictive solutions.
+My commitment to continuous learning is reflected in my current enrollment in a technology bootcamp at TripleTen, where I am honing my skills further.

+During the bootcamp, I created a simulation model in Python to forecast game success by analyzing historical sales data, user ratings, market trends, and game features.
+This experience has enhanced my proficiency in managing data and constructing databases to identify successful games across various regions.
+I utilized Python and SQL for data management and developed comprehensive reports and dashboards using Tableau to analyze game profitability by region.

+In my role at Grand Hanny’s, I analyzed sales data from 2019 to 2024 using DAX to uncover trends and growth patterns, pinpointing top-selling products and critical sales metrics.
+Additionally, I designed and implemented dashboards integrating revenue, expenses, KPIs, and sales analysis using Power BI, furthering my expertise in business intelligence and data-driven decision-making.

 📈 My focus is on delivering tangible results through data analysis, leveraging my expertise in Tableau and Power BI for visualization and analysis, thereby assisting companies in making informed, strategic decisions.

 🎯 My goals include continuously enhancing my data analysis skills and expanding my knowledge of advanced tools and techniques in the field.
 I aspire to make meaningful contributions to projects that drive innovation and efficiency within companies, utilizing data analysis to provide strategic, high-impact solutions.
 Committed to ongoing professional development, I aim to reach new levels of excellence in my career as a Data Analyst.

-📧 Contactame: vanessaavilasegura@hotmail.com
+📧 Contact me: vanessaavilasegura@hotmail.com

 <br><br>